ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 Sending a POST request to the ingestnewmetadata endpoint will parse the supplied JSON data as data product metadata, and add the data product to the metadata store.

-The request will also cause a new metadata file to be created on the local disk.
-This is crucial to allow the dataproduct-api to include this new metadata when re-ingesting at a future time.

 For example, the post request body:

 .. code-block:: bash